iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 3. How we can Import Component as Differnt Variation (As Element, As Attribute, As Class ) in the Correspoding Components
 4. Implement Data Binding in the Angular.
 Understanding String Interpolation in the HTML File
 5. Property Binding in the Angular, Bing Property to the attributes in the angular template
 6. Event Binding in Angular.
-Handle Click Events in te Angular
+Handle Click Events in the Angular
 7. Send Data from the Event Binding using $event reserved word
 8. Two way Binding in the Form
 9. Using ngif with else Condition in HTML Template